Stanley Medical College

-Stanley Medical College (SMC) is a government medical college with hospitals located in Chennai, Tamil Nadu, India.
-Though the original hospital is more than 200 years old, the medical college was formally established on 2 July 1938.
+Stanley Medical College (SMC) is a public medical college located in Chennai, Tamil Nadu, India.
+Established in 1938, it is one of the oldest medical schools in India.

 The medical college and the hospital include a Centre of Excellence for Hand and Reconstructive Microsurgery and a separate cadaver maintenance unit, the first in the country.
 By legacy, the hospital's anatomy department receives corpses for scientific study from the Monegar Choultry from which the hospital historically descended.

 History

 Stanley Medical College and Hospitals is one of the oldest centers in India in the field of medical education.
 The seed for this institution was sown as early as 1740 when the East India Company first created the medical department.
 The Stanley Hospital now stands on the old site of the Monegar Choultry established in 1782.
 In 1799, the Madras Native Infirmary was established with Monegar Choultry and leper asylum providing medical services.

 In 1830, philanthropist Raja Sir Ramasamy Mudaliar endowed a hospital and dispensary in the Native Infirmary.
-In 1836, Madras University established M.B. & G.M. and L.M & S Medical Courses in the Native Infirmary.
+In 1836, Madras University established M.B. & G.M. and L.M & S medical courses in the Native Infirmary.
 In 1903, a hospital assistant course was introduced with the help of the East India Company.
 In 1911, the first graduating class was awarded their Licensed Medical Practitioner (LMP) diplomas.

 In 1933, a five-year D.M. & S (Diploma in Medicine & Surgery) course was inaugurated by Lt.
 Colonel Sir George Fredrick Stanley, a British parliamentarian.
 The school was named after him by the Governor of Madras Presidency on 2 July 1938.
 In 1941, three medical and surgical units were created.
 This was expanded to seven medical and surgical units in 1964.
 In 1938, 72 students studied, and then from 1963, 150 students were admitted each year.

 In 1990, the Institute of Social Paediatrics was established.
 Initially established as a centre for children and for improving research programmes.
 The institute houses several departments of the hospital including nephrology, dermatology, and neurology and provides treatment for adult patients from Stanley.